Skip to main content

 Average Arizona Wrongful Death Settlement Amounts

 Arizona wrongful death settlements vary widely depending on the type of incident, the deceased's age, income, and life expectancy, as well as the strength of liability evidence.
 Because Arizona has no damages cap, settlements can be substantial when liability is clear and damages are significant.
-Unlike states such as Colorado or Kansas that impose statutory limits on non-economic damages, Arizona families can recover the full extent of their losses.
+Unlike states such as Colorado, which imposes a statutory cap of $2,125,000 on non-economic damages under C.R.S. § 13-21-203, Arizona families can recover the full extent of their losses without artificial limitations.
+Colorado's Wrongful Death Act, codified at C.R.S. § 13-21-201, establishes the framework for wrongful death claims, while Colorado's 2-year statute of limitations under C.R.S. § 13-80-102 restricts when families can file suit.
+Arizona's more flexible approach to damages allows juries and settlement negotiators to consider the complete financial and emotional impact of a loved one's death, potentially resulting in higher compensation when evidence of negligence or intentional wrongdoing is compelling.

 Damages calculation for Arizona wrongful death settlements